-When the opcode for a given instruction is fetched from memory during program execution, the processor may respond differently based upon the settings of the two register select flags.
+When the opcode for a given instruction is fetched from memory during program execution, the processor may respond differently based upon the setting of the register select flags.
 Their settings may be thought of as extensions to the opcode.
 For example, consider the following instruction: